buildkite-plugins/artifacts-buildkite-plugin/README.md

 ### Relocation

-If a file needs to be renamed or moved before upload or after download, a special pattern is supported: `source -> destination`.
+If a file needs to be renamed or moved before upload or after download, a nested object is used with `to` and `from` keys.
-This only supports 1 file at a time.
+At this time, this can only be used with single files and does not support glob patterns.

 ## License